How to plan for the best EV road trip routes

 • 150kW+ - Up to 900km

-Beware of relying too closely on an EV’s advertised driving range.
-A number of variables impact how quickly the vehicle’s battery will run down, from hills and winds to using the air conditioning.
-And while most EVs feature regenerative braking that returns energy to the battery when applying the brakes, this kicks in less frequently during long-distance highway driving.
+Beware of relying too closely on an EV’s claimed driving range.
+A number of variables impact how quickly the vehicle’s battery will be consumed on a road trip, from hills and winds to the use of air conditioning.
+While most EVs feature regenerative braking that returns energy to the battery when applying the brakes, this might be less effective during long-distance highway driving, for example.

 There are roughly 3,000 public charging stations around Australia, with more than 450 in Victoria.
 These EV charging stations comprise a mix of standard and fast chargers (less than 50kW), ultra-rapid chargers (350-475kW), and Tesla Superchargers (120kW V2 Superchargers and 250kW V3 Superchargers).